alayoalex/data-science-ml-portfolio/notes.md

 I think about about exploratory data analysis as having 3 interrelated stages:

-1. Validation or Initial Data Analysis: Do I believe data is self-consistent, that the data was collected correctly, and that data represents what I think it does?
+1. `Validation or Initial Data Analysis`: Do I believe data is self-consistent, that the data was collected correctly, and that data represents what I think it does?
 This often goes under the name of “sanity checking”.
 For example, if manual testing of a feature was done, can I look at the logs of that manual testing?
 For a feature launched on mobile devices, do my logs claim the feature exists on desktops?

-2. Description: What’s the objective interpretation of this data?
+2. `Description`: What’s the objective interpretation of this data?
 For example, “Users do fewer queries with 7 words in them?”, “The time page load to click (given there was a click) is larger by 1%”, and “A smaller percentage of users go to the next page of results.”

-3. Evaluation: Given the description, does the data tell us that something good is happening for the user, for Google, for the world?
+3. `Evaluation`: Given the description, does the data tell us that something good is happening for the user, for Google, for the world?
 For example, “Users find results faster” or “The quality of the clicks is higher.”

 - Confirm expt/data collection setup
 - Check vital signs